syncfusion-content/wpf-docs/wpf/ReportWriter/Saving-Reports.md

 ## Saving Report as an HTML

-The report generated using the Report Designer can be exported as an HTML document using the following code example.
+The report generated using the ReportDesigner can be exported as an HTML document using the following code example.

 {% tabs %}
 {% highlight C# %}